ampproject/amp.dev/_reference/extended/amp-access-analytics.md

 }
 {% endhighlight %}

-###### Login failed trigger (`"on": "access-login-failed"`)
+###### Login failed trigger (`"on": "access-login[-type]-failed"`)

-The `access-login-failed` event is issued when Login dialog has failed due to an unknown reason.
+The `access-login[-type]-failed` event is issued when Login dialog has failed due to an unknown reason.
 Use these configurations to fire a request for this event.

+When only one Login URL is configured, the event is `access-login[-type]-rejected`.
+When multiple Login URLs are configured, the event is `access-login-type-rejected`, e.g. "access-login-signup-rejected".
+See [Login Page Spec](https://github.com/ampproject/amphtml/blob/master/extensions/amp-access/./amp-access-spec.md#login-page) for more info.

 {% highlight javascript %}
 "triggers": {